BadgersMC/MysticGenerator/README.md

 [![Issues][issues-shield]][issues-url]

-# IMPORTANT READ!!
-THIS IS NOT MY PLUGIN!
-ALL CREDITS FOR THE CODEBASE GO TO THE ORIGINAL AUTHORS.
+# IMPORTANT READ!!ALL CREDITS FOR THE CODEBASE GO TO THE ORIGINAL AUTHORS.
+PLEASE SUPPORT THEM!
 THIS IS JUST ME HAVING SOME FUN WITH THE AWESOME TOOLS PROVIDED BY TERRAFORM GENERATOR.
 You are welcome to use this, but i probably wont provide support.
-Built for 1.21
+Built for my 1.21 Kingdoms Civilizations server
 <!-- TABLE OF CONTENTS -->

 # Table of Contents